コンテンツにスキップ

 35. Haranodai 36.
 Behind the school 37.
 Omachi 38.
 Storehouse 39.
 Komachi

-Q. Tell me about the history of the Enoshima Electric Railway!
+Q. Please tell me about the history of the Enoshima Electric Railway!

-A.The changes in stations from the time of opening to today are as follows:
+A.The changes to the station from the time of opening to today are as follows:

 39 stations at the time of full line opening